 It is important that people are given a second chance to live up to their full potential once they have served their time or they are found innocent of a charge.
 Unfortunately, a permanent criminal record often stands in the way of this opportunity.
 A criminal history can interfere with one’s ability to gain employment, to find housing, or to pass a background check.
 Fortunately, Florida’s record sealing and expungement laws assist those who find themselves in such a situation.
 Clearing your criminal history can result in improved job prospects and other opportunities.
 Retaining counsel can help ensure that this delicate process is handled quickly and efficiently.
-Omar Abdelghany is a Panama City criminal defense lawyer dealing with such matters.
+Omar Abdelghany is a Tampa criminal defense lawyer dealing with such matters.
 Contact our office today for an initial consultation.

 A Florida resident’s criminal history will generally appear as part of a background check.
 It is possible, however, to deal with this problem by sealing or expunging a criminal record.
 Record sealing does not erase a prior conviction or arrest but it does limit the number of individuals or entities who can access the record.
 Under many situations an individual will be legally permitted to deny the existence of a sealed record.
 Expungement (also known as “expunction”) goes one step further and completely erases the record.
 As with a sealing, those who gain an expungement may deny that the record ever existed.